zahranyousuff/osticket/README.md

 <h2>Installation Steps</h2>

 1.)
 The first thing you are going to want to do is create a virtual machine by going to https://portal.azure.com/.
-Setup your virtual machine with Windows 10 Pro, version 22H2.
-Note, you will want to create a virtual machine with atleast 2 vcpus and 16 gbs of memory.
+Set up your virtual machine with Windows 10 Pro, version 22H2.

 2.)
-Once you have created your virtual machine you will want to conncet to it by using the public ip address the vm is setup with.
+Once you have created your virtual machine you will want to connect to it by using the public IP address the VM is setup with.
 You will connect using the remote desktop connection app.
 </p>
 <br />